Previous Page Next Page

 • Mental or emotional injury to a child that results in an observable and material impairment in the child’s growth, development, or psychological functioning.

-• Causing or permitting the child to be in a situation in which the child sustains a mental or emotional injury that results in an observable and material impairment in the child’s growth, development, or psychological functioning.
+• Causing or allowing the child to be in a situation in which the child sustains a mental or emotional injury that results in an observable and material impairment in the child’s growth, development, or psychological functioning.

-40 TAC §707.787
+40 Texas Administrative Code §707.787

 9312 Physical Abuse (PHAB)